-Most dog owners we talk to want to acheive one of two things with a remote training system - stop an unwanted behavior or train basic obedience.
+Most dog owners we talk to want to achieve one of two things with a remote training system - stop an unwanted behavior or train basic obedience.
 Most of the remote training collars we sell are capable of both of these uses.
 The important thing to note is that while all 'training collars' can be used to problem solve, not all 'problem -solving collars' can be used to train.

 What Are Basic Remote Trainers?

 Home remote trainers are basic, easy to use, systems.
 The differences between these home and yard trainers and systems that are suitable for use in the field comes from the quality of the collar, signal range, and stimulation level choices.
 Most dog fence training product manufacturers offer an entry level system or two that are perfect for basic obedience training and problem solving for pets at home and at the dog park.
 These basic systems are easier to use than remote training systems designed for use with hunting or other working dogs in the field.

 Remote Trainers For Basic Obedience Training

 To use a remote training collar for training, the collar needs to have two things - a wide range of stimulation levels adjustable on the remote transmitter and continuous stimulation.
 To use a remote training collar for basic obedience training you need to be able to increase the stimulation level by small increments until you find the perfect setting for your dog - one that gets the dog's attention without causing her to vocalize or overreact.
 In training with a remote collar, you want to be able to use stimulation continuously until the dog responds appropriately to the command.
 The stimulation is not used as an aversion but rather as a signal.
 When the dog is being asked to obey he feels the stim, when he does obey the stim stops, signaling that he is doing the right thing.